Server tuning

 JIT

-PHP 8.0 and above ship with a JIT compiler that can be enabled to benefit any CPU intensive apps you might be running.
+PHP 8.0 and above ship with a JIT compiler that can be enabled on x86 platforms to benefit any CPU intensive apps you might be running.
 To enable a tracing JIT with all optimizations:

 opcache.jit = 1255